orbmis/smart-contract-event-hooks/README.md

 ### Recurring Payments

 A service provider can fire Hook events that will allow subscriber contracts to automatically pay their service fees on a regular schedule.
-Once the usbscriber contracts receive a hook event, they can call a function on the service provider's contract to transfer funds due.
+Once the subscriber contracts receive a hook event, they can call a function on the service provider's contract to transfer funds due.

 ### Coordination via Delegation